Economics: Profession

-The professionalization of economics, reflected in the growth of graduate programmes on the subject, has been described as "the main change in economics since around 1900".
+The professionalisation of economics, reflected in the growth of graduate programmes on the subject, has been described as "the main change in economics since around 1900".
 Most major universities and many colleges have a major, school, or department in which academic degrees are awarded in the subject, whether in the liberal arts, business, or for professional study.
 See Bachelor of Economics and Master of Economics.

 In the private sector, professional economists are employed as consultants and in industry, including banking and finance.
 Economists also work for various government departments and agencies, for example, the national treasury, central bank or National Bureau of Statistics.
 See Economic analyst.

 There are dozens of prizes awarded to economists each year for outstanding intellectual contributions to the field, the most prominent of which is the Nobel Memorial Prize in Economic Sciences, though it is not a Nobel Prize.

 Contemporary economics uses mathematics.
 Economists draw on the tools of calculus, linear algebra, statistics, game theory, and computer science.
-Professional economists are expected to be familiar with these tools, while a minority specialize in econometrics and mathematical methods.
+Professional economists are expected to be familiar with these tools, while a minority specialise in econometrics and mathematical methods.

 Women in economics

-Harriet Martineau (1802-1876) was a widely-read populariser of classical economic thought.
-Mary Paley Marshall (1850-1944), the first women lecturer at a British economics faculty, wrote The Economics of Industry with her husband Alfred Marshall.
-Joan Robinson (1903-1983) was an important post-Keynesian economist.
-The economic historian Anna Schwartz (1915-2012) coauthored A Monetary History of the United States, 1867–1960 with Milton Friedman.
-Two women have received the Nobel Prize in Economics: Elinor Ostrom (2009) and Esther Duflo (2019).
+Harriet Martineau (1802–1876) was a widely-read populariser of classical economic thought.
+Mary Paley Marshall (1850–1944), the first women lecturer at a British economics faculty, wrote The Economics of Industry with her husband Alfred Marshall.
+Joan Robinson (1903–1983) was an important post-Keynesian economist.
+The economic historian Anna Schwartz (1915–2012) coauthored A Monetary History of the United States, 1867–1960 with Milton Friedman.
+Three women have received the Nobel Prize in Economics: Elinor Ostrom (2009), Esther Duflo (2019) and Claudia Goldin (2023).
 Five have received the John Bates Clark Medal: Susan Athey (2007), Esther Duflo (2010), Amy Finkelstein (2012), Emi Nakamura (2019) and Melissa Dell (2020).

 Women's authorship share in prominent economic journals reduced from 1940 to the 1970s, but has subsequently risen, with different patterns of gendered coauthorship.
 Women remain globally under-represented in the profession (19% of authors in the RePEc database in 2018), with national variation.